About this park

 There are many walk trails that lead you through jarrah, marri, flooded gums, swamp peppermint and paperbark trees and the spooky Swan View Tunnel.
 You might even see some of the native wildlife such as the western grey kangaroos lazing in the park.

-Bring your bicycle to explore one of the trails or visit the lookouts and capture that perfect pic for Instagram of the views of Perth and the Swan Coastal Plain.
+Bring your bicycle to explore the Railway Reserves Trail or walk one of the other many trails, visit the lookouts and capture that perfect pic for Instagram of the views of Perth and the Swan Coastal Plain.

 Plan when to visit.
 Read this safety information about bushwalking and horse riding.
 Consider traveling with a personal location beacon (PLB).
 In the event you need to be rescued it could save your life!